arronlorenz/pi-pwr-button/README.md

 access the GPIO line.
 A `fan.service` unit is provided to run it automatically.

-Both Python scripts open `/dev/gpiochip0` by default.
-Set the `GPIO_CHIP` environment variable to point at a different chip path if needed.
-They check for `gpiod.Chip.OPEN_BY_PATH` and fall back to the older constructor when the flag is missing so that either gpiod 1.x or 2.x can be used.
+All scripts use `/dev/gpiochip0` by default.
+Set the `GPIO_CHIP` environment variable (or override it in the service unit) to point at a different chip path if needed.
+The Python scripts check for `gpiod.Chip.OPEN_BY_PATH` and fall back to the older constructor when the flag is missing so that either gpiod 1.x or 2.x can be used.

 ### Running as a service